A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction

-\subsection{Implementation of training and inference}
+\subsection{Implementation of Training and Inference}

-The training of the RNN always starts with a classical deep learning~\cite {Lecun:2015} optimization process (referred as FP training), using PyTorch~\cite{Paszke:2019} with no consideration for hardware non-idealities.
-The meta-parameters used during this step are described in Table~\ref {table:meta-parameters}.
-In the case of HWA and DS retraining, the RNN parameters (weights and biases) are loaded from the previous FP training, and 10 additional epochs are run to adapt the model to newly introduced hardware constraints.
-Every other meta-parameter remains unchanged during the retraining.
+The training of the \ac{RNN} always begins with a classical deep learning~\cite{Lecun_2015} optimization process, using PyTorch~\cite{Paszke_2019} with no consideration for hardware non-idealities (see Fig.~\ref{fig:mnd-results}(a) in the main manuscript).
+The metaparameters used during this step are given in Table~\ref{table:meta-parameters}.
+In the case of hardware-aware memristive neural decoder (\ac{HWA}-\ac{MND}) and device-specific memristive neural decoder (\ac{DS}-\ac{MND}) re-training, the \ac{RNN} parameters (weights and biases) are loaded from an earlier digital training, and one additional training epoch is run to adapt the model to newly introduced hardware constraints.
+Every other metaparameter remains unchanged during re-training.

-The RNN retraining and inference simulations are performed using the IBM Analog Hardware Acceleration Kit~\cite{Rasch:2021}.
-This toolkit is used to emulate the computations executed on a crossbar array of memristive devices.
-In our case, we extend recurrent network modules of the PyTorch library using the toolkit to simulate the behaviour of a memristive RNN.
-We extend the original toolkit to consider the specific TiO$_x$ resistive memory devices used in our work.
-The non-idealities we discuss in the hardware characterization section are implemented in the simulator.
-For instance, the statistical programming variability is calibrated on our TiO$_x$ devices.
+The \ac{RNN} re-training and inference simulations are performed using the IBM Analog Hardware Acceleration Kit~\cite{Rasch_2021} v0.9.0.
+This Python library is used to simulate the computations executed on a crossbar array of memristors and the relevant peripheral circuit at the behavioural level.
+We extend the original toolkit to consider the specific TiO$_\textrm{x}$-based resistive memory devices used in our work.
+The non-idealities we discuss in the hardware characterization section of the main manuscript are implemented in the simulator.
+For instance, the statistical programming variability is calibrated on our TiO$_\textrm{x}$-based resistive memory devices.